Accessibility Procurement Request Instructions

 - See the AAC Past Requests page, for history of software and hardware requests with statuses.
 Login is required.

 - See the ICT Accessibility Procurement Process page for a diagram of the process.

-Covers all content and technology, including websites, web-based and mobile applications, email, webconferencing, video conferencing, video streaming, instructional materials, electronic documents, blended and online courses, and all academic and administrative software applications.
+Covers all content and technology, including websites, web-based and mobile applications, non-web software, email, webconferencing, video conferencing, video streaming, instructional materials, electronic documents, blended and online courses, and all academic and administrative software applications.

 Hardware covered by the policy and subject to AAC review includes University shared use hardware (ex: lab equipment) for areas covered by Section 508 Standards: Single-use, specialized hardware is excluded from the policy.

 “Where components of ICT are hardware and transmit information or have a user interface, such components shall conform” to the Section 508 hardware requirements.
 Hardware is defined in the Section 508 Standards as “a tangible device, equipment, or physical component of ICT, such as telephones, computers, multifunction copy machines, and keyboards”.

 - ICT Accesssibility Procurement Request Form (.docx) – Parts A&C

 Certain Information and Communication Technology may be excluded from the mandates of this policy, including:

 - Individual Web pages published by students, employees, or non-university organizations that do not conduct University-related business.
 While all parties are encouraged to adopt the University’s Information and Communication Technology policy and standards, students, employees, or non-university organizations that do not conduct University-related business fall outside of the jurisdiction of this policy.

 - Archived web pages and course content do not have to comply with the Standard unless specifically requested by a University student, faculty, or staff member with a disability.